The Comox Lake Watershed

 The Comox Lake watershed has many functions.
 The watershed provides critical habitat for fish and wildlife.
 It also supplies drinking water to over 45,000 people in Comox and Courtenay via the Comox Lake Drinking Water System and to 3,700 people in Cumberland from the Cumberland Creek and Perseverance Creek sub-watersheds.
 A large portion of the watershed is privately owned and managed for timber supply.
 And, Comox Lake itself is a reservoir controlled by BC Hydro for power generation.

-Watch this short video to learn more about how the Comox Valley Regional District (CVRD) is protecting our watershed for future generations.
+The Comox Valley Regional District (CVRD) is protecting our watershed for future generations.

 Connected by Water